-Rosanne lives in New York City with her husband, producer and guitarist John Leventhal.
+Rosanne lives in New York City with her husband, producer, songwriter and guitarist John Leventhal.
 She is the mother of 5 children.
 On August 10th, 2010 Viking released Rosanne’s much anticipated memoir, Composed, which made the NY Times Bestseller list the first week of release.
 On January 14, 2014, Blue Note records released her highly anticipated new album, The River & the Thread which was co-written and produced by Leventhal.
 It charted at #11, her highest charting album ever on the Billboard Top 200 album chart.
 Cash was nominated for three 2014 Americana Music Awards for Best Album, Artist of the Year, and Song of the Year (“A Feather’s Not a Bird”) and she won three consecutive Grammy Awards on Feb.
 8th, 2015 for Best Americana Album (The River & the Thread), Best American Roots Song (“A Feather’s Not a Bird”), and Best American Roots Performance (“A Feather’s Not a Bird”).
-Rosanne was recently nominated for the Nashville Songwriter’s Hall of Fame and co-wrote several original songs with T Bone Burnett and Lera Lynn for season 2 of HBO’s award-winning series, True Detective (“The Only Thing Worth Fighting For”, “My Least Favorite Life”, and “It Only Takes One Shot”.
+Rosanne was inducted into the Nashville Songwriter’s Hall of Fame in October of 2015 and co-wrote several original songs with T Bone Burnett and Lera Lynn for season 2 of HBO’s award-winning series, True Detective (“The Only Thing Worth Fighting For”, “My Least Favorite Life”, and “It Only Takes One Shot”.

 The Very Best Of BUY

 Super Hits BUY

 Rules of Travel BUY